leangjia/blender_docs/trunk/blender_docs/manual/addons/interface/collection_manager.rst

       Remove all collections that have no subcollections or objects.

    Purge All Collections Without Objects
-      Remove all collections that have no objects regardless of whether they have subcollections
+      Remove all collections that have no objects regardless of whether they have subcollections.

 Display Options (funnel icon)
    Choose which restriction toggles are shown in the interface and whether the restriction toggles are aligned to the right in the tree view.

 Scene Collection
    Set Active Collection